rubyfish312/PlayerAnalysis/README.md

 ->suspect that strange treelines are control by Sam

 ### FLA
-folder for betlist organizing files
+folder for betlist organizing

+### check suspicious players by IP
+1. IP player used to bet is in Sam's whitelist or not
+2. multi players have used same IP
+3. the timeline player used the IP